$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: C -Centralizer condition and the C -completion

 \section{\texorpdfstring{$\C$}{C}-Centralizer condition and the \texorpdfstring{$\C$}{C}-completion}

-The aim of the appendix is to provide characterize residually-$\C$ groups satisfying $\C$-centralizer condition in terms of their pro-$\C$ completion, thus generalizing \cite[Corollary 12.2]{ashot_raags} to the setting of pro-$\C$ topologies, where $\C$ is an extension-closed pseudo-variety of finite groups.
-Background on pro-$\C$ completions can be found in the books \cite{rz} or \cite{ribes2017profinite}.
+The aim of the appendix is to characterize residually-$\C$ groups satisfying the $\C$-centralizer condition in terms of their pro-$\C$ completion, thus generalizing \cite[Corollary~12.2]{ashot_raags} to the setting of pro-$\C$ topologies, where $\C$ is an extension-closed pseudovariety of finite groups.
+Background on pro-$\C$ completions can be found in the books \cite{rz} and \cite{ribes2017profinite}.

 The pro-$\C$ completion $\hat{G}^{\C}$ of $G$ is the inverse limit of all finite quotients of form $G/K$ where $K \in \NC(G)$.
 Moreover, there exists a canonical embedding of $\hat{G}^{\C}$ into $\prod_{N \in \NC(G)} G/N$.
 Thus, $\hat{G}^{\C}$ can be equipped with the topology induced by the product topology on $\prod_{N \in \NC(G)}G/N$ where each finite group $G/N$ is equipped with the discrete topology.
-Hence, $\tilde{G}$ is a compact topological group.
-Finally, for a subgroup $H \leq G$, we denote its pro-$\C$-closure in $\tilde{G}$ as $\overline{H}.$
+Hence, $\hat{G}^{\C}$ is a compact topological group.
+Finally, for a subgroup $H \leq G$, we denote its pro-$\C$-closure in $\hat{G}^{\C}$ as $\overline{H}.$

 Let $H \leq G$ and $g \in H$ be arbitrary.
-We say that the pair $(H,g)$ satisfies $\C-CC_G$ if for every subgroup $K \in \NC(G)$ there is a group $L \in \NC(G)$ such that $L \leq K$ and
+We say that the pair $(H,g)$ satisfies $\C\text{-CC}_G$ if for every subgroup $K \in \NC(G)$ there is a group $L \in \NC(G)$ such that $L \leq K$ and